christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 So we can take the activation vectors from attention, an MLP or the residual stream, expand them in a wider space using the SAE where each dimension is a new feature and the wider space will be sparse, which allows us to reconstruct the original activation vector from the wider sparse space, then we get complex features that the attention, MLP and residual stream have learned from the input.
 From this we can extract rich structures and representations that the model has learned and how it thinks about different features as its processing the input.

 The SAE suite I used for this analysis is Google Deepmind's <a href="https://deepmind.google/discover/blog/gemma-scope-helping-the-safety-community-shed-light-on-the-inner-workings-of-language-models/" title="Google Deepmind" rel="nofollow">Gemma Scope</a>, and the output was visualized using <a href="https://docs.neuronpedia.org/" title="Neuronpedia" rel="nofollow">Neuronpedia</a>.
 Gemma Scope is a collection of hundreds of SAEs on every layer and sublayer of Gemma-2-2B and 9B.
-Using the trained SAE on the ToM passage, we can take features from Gemma-2-2B out of superposition, and see which features in the model are activated.
+Using the trained SAE on the ToM passage, we can take features from layer 22 of Gemma-2-2B out of superposition, and see which features in the model are activated.

 <br>